Matthew Drucker

 Hi, I am Matt!

-Friends/Colleagues often say I am very animated so I went ahead and animated myself to make it truly official.
+Friends and colleagues say I'm very animated, so I animated myself to make it official.

 The most important thing I learned in retail was…